chfin/cl-libsass/README.md

 * `:source-comments`
   is one of `:none`, `:default` or `:map`
 * `:include-paths`
-  is a string
+  is a pathname designator or a list of pathname designators.
 * `:image-path`
-  is a string
+  is a pathname-designator
 * `:precision`
-  is an integer
+  is an integer (currently not available because of libsass version 1.0.1

 The default values for these options are defined by special variables which are also exported by the `libsass` package: